-When a vacancy occurs in a classification covered by this Agreement a notice of such vacancy shall be posted for ten (10) working days, stating the requirements of the position.
-The posting shall include internal posting at the locations (such as bulletin boards) where notices to Employees are customarily posted, on the Employers' on-line site, and via intra-office email.
-The vacancy may be filled on a temporary basis (not to exceed eight (8) weeks) during the posting period.
-The job will be awarded to the most senior qualified bidder.
-In the event there are no bids, or bidders possessing qualifications, the President may elect to conduct an external search process.
-Employees filling vacancies shall have a trial period, not to exceed sixty (60) calendar days.
-During the trial period, Employees may return to their previous position or the Employer may return them to their previous position.
+When a vacancy occurs in a classification covered by this Agreement, a notice of such vacancy shall be posted for seven (7) calendar days, stating the requirements of the position.
+The posting shall include internal posting at the locations (such as bulletin boards) where notices to Employees are customarily posted, on the Employer's on-line site, and via intra-office email.
+The Employer may advertise an opening outside the bargaining unit simultaneously; however, external candidates may not be hired until the posting has closed and all qualified Employees who have applied have been considered.
+Employees will be allowed to apply and be considered for all openings, if they have the ability and availability to perform the duties required by the position for which they are applying at the time of application.
+However, if an Employee has received a suspension in the six (6) months prior to the time the Employee wishes to apply for a posting, the employee shall not be eligible to apply.